LOOSE-LIPS/loose-lips-2.0/src/routes/blog/the-bpm-continuum-march-april-2020/index.md

 banner:
   - imported/the-bpm-continuum-march-april-2020/image1137.jpeg
 description: >-
-  As much as I&rsquo;d love not to start with the obligatory topic that the entire world&rsquo;s been focusing on in the past two months, I&rsquo;m compelled to by the effects on our ecosystem.
-It just wouldn&rsquo;t be right to write a feature on forward-thinking electronic music and the way bass music moves and not mention [...]Read More...
+  As much as I’d love not to start with the obligatory topic that the entire world’s been focusing on in the past two months, I’m compelled to by the effects on our ecosystem.
+It just wouldn’t be right to write a feature on forward-thinking electronic music and the way bass music moves and not mention [...]Read More...
 published: true
 tags: feature
 featured: false